manjugills/Test_Customer_API/README.md

 Delete

 What is  covered
-Architecure for Customer product
+Architecure
 Domain layer:
 Application layer:

-Validation
-Functionality : All features except Delete
+Validation :Most of the validation except PersonalNumber  verification Functionality : All features except Delete

 Github: Added code to github